 - The tool interface is currently available in English only.
 The tool will correctly test markup in other languages; however, the results will not look like they will look in an actual non-English search results page.

-- The tool will only display extracted information that is officially supported for rich snippets and authorship.
+- The tool will only display extracted information that is officially supported for rich snippets.
 Supported RDFa attributes are

 "Insufficient data to generate preview"